 Breakfast, the next morning, was in Mullen.
 Nice place.
 Good food.

 The Nebraska National Forest near Halsey is a curious thing.
 The entire forest has been planted, and was started during the 1930s.
 From what I've read, though, while the trees are reaching the end of their cycle, they are not propagating themselves.
 It would seem that the place will always depend on repeated planting.

 Dropping down on various roads towards Minden, Nebraska.
 This train is running along old highway 30.

 I have no idea just how many times I have been through the Warp museum in Minden Nebraska.
 A dozen?
 Anyway, it remains my favorite museum, and I never miss a chance to go through at least part of it.
 This is a collection of everything imaginable and in unbelievable proportions.

-Just south of Minden, in Maxwell Nebraska, I stopped to take this picture of the old Lincoln Hotel.
+Just south of Minden, in Franklin, Nebraska, I stopped to take this picture of the old Lincoln Hotel.
 It has not been used in years.

 Smith Center, Kansas.
 I've been on all of these roads, so it was only a matter of picking and choosing a route that looked interesting.

 One of the Boy Scouts of America replicas that you'll find all over the country.
 You will find most of them next to city hall.
 I've always liked that this one is out in a field away from any town.